luungoc2005/react-django-boilerplate/README.md

 Run `npm run webpack` at least once to compile all files into a js bundle.
 Later, if you want to edit any jsx or css files, run `npm run webpack` or `npm run webpack-watch` to compile modules

+You can also run `npm run start` to enable react hot loading.
+For production, run `npm run webpack-prod`

 Then, run
 `python manage.py runserver`
 To try out the site